-Are there any sure proof ways to safeguard my nest egg?
+Are there any sure proof ways to safeguard my nest egg and rental business?

 Are there any sure proof ways to safeguard my nest egg?
 I am 62 years old, own three properties, have approximately $200,000 invested and approximately $130,000 in savings.
 I'm concerned that the properties and money in my savings account would be susceptible to bill collectors if I were to encounter medical or legal hardships in my retirement.
 Is there any way to protect my money against those types of financial issues?